jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 [NVIDIA Container Toolkit installation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#getting-started)

 - GNU/Linux x86_64 with kernel version > 3.10
-- Docker >= 1.12
+- Docker >= 19.03
 - NVIDIA GPU with Architecture > Fermi (2.1)
-- NVIDIA drivers >= 418.30
+- NVIDIA drivers >= 361.93

 Follow the instructions in the link above to install the NVIDIA Container Toolkit for your Linux distribution.

-Start your container adding these parameters.
+Start your container adding these parameters:

 ```sh
 -e NVIDIA_DRIVER_CAPABILITIES=all \